JermellB/restagraph/README.md

 Their attributes are defined as objects with the label `rgAttribute`, linked to the `rgResource` node via the `hasAttribute` relationship.
 This is partly because it's the best fit with the graph model, and partly because it enables me to add attributes to the attributes later, such as `MIMEtype` or `mandatory`.

+*Note:* attribute names must be in lowercase, due to the way this system handles them.
+I hope to lift this restriction in future.

 The third element is relationships between `rgResource` objects.
 These are implemented as regular Neo4J relationships, and define the relationships that can be created from one resource instance to another.